mkrogemann/couchdb_connector/README.md

 ## Usage

-For the subsequent steps, let's assume that we work in iex and that we use these database properties:
+For the subsequent steps, let's assume that we work in iex and that we define these database properties:

-    iex>db_props = %{protocol: "http", hostname: "localhost",database: "couchdb_connector_dev", port: 5984}
+    db_props = %{protocol: "http", hostname: "localhost",database: "couchdb_connector_dev", port: 5984}

 ### Create a database